MV Höegh Osaka: January 2015 grounding

+port in an uncontrolled manner, leading to the ship grounding on Bramble Bank.'

 At 21:19 the D-class inshore lifeboat from Calshot Lifeboat Station was called out.
 The tugs Svitzer Ferriby and Svitzer Surrey, in Southampton Water at the time, were also sent to the assistance of Höegh Osaka.
 A Severn-class lifeboat from Yarmouth and an Atlantic 85-class lifeboat from Cowes, Isle of Wight were called out.
 The second Calshot Lifeboat was then called out.
 A Coastguard AgustaWestland AW139 helicopter from RNAS Lee-on-Solent (HMS Daedalus) was called out and the tug Apex was also sent to assist.